zedlopez/ifm/Writing with Inform.md

 	if the noun is the camera:
 		say "That would require some sort of contraption with mirrors." instead.
 ```

+As a pedantic footnote here: It sometimes comes as a surprise to power users of Inform that with a two-noun action like our example `scraping it with`, rules like `Check scraping it with` can legally be written (and similarly for carry out and report).
+This appears to contradict what we said about rules like `Instead of scraping it with` being wrong, because `scraping it with` is an action name not an action pattern.

+In fact this is not a contradiction.
+For reasons of efficiency, there is not one single `Check` rulebook with hundreds or thousands of rules in: there is one for each action, whose name consists of the word `Check` followed by the action name.
+So `Check photographing` is the rulebook holding the example rules above.
+Similarly for `Check scraping it with`.
+As it happens, it is _also_ legal to write `Check scraping something with`, or `Check scraping a door with something edible`, and similar.
+So there is no actual need to write `Check scraping it with`, but it's not a bug that this is allowed.

 ## Action variables {PM_ActionVarsPastTense} {PM_ActionVarAnd} {PM_ActionVarOverspecific} {PM_ActionVarUnknownKOV} {PM_ActionVarValue} {PM_BadMatchingSyntax}